 Dining Plan: 1 Table Service

-- If you have an early breakfast reservation (before 9am) you can enter the Park early and get some great pictures with no one else around.
+- If you have an early breakfast reservation (before 8:45am) you can enter the Park early and get some great pictures with no one else around.

 - The restaurant is at the back of the Park, which can mean a long walk if you’re going straight there early in the morning.
-Not the most kid-friendly buffet as far as food is concerned, but there should be plenty to eat even for the most unadventurous.
+It’s inconvenient from any location other than Africa.

 Value: Above average.
 Tusker House is a little less expensive than many of the other buffets on property and the food and service are generally better.
 It’s similar in its offerings to the popular Boma buffet at the Animal Kingdom Lodge and more convenient for those who aren’t staying there.

-Reputation: Tusker House isn’t particularly popular, probably because it’s still sort of new and the name doesn’t exactly scream excitement.
-Had they named this “Chef Mickey’s at Animal Kingdom,” it would probably be sold out just like Chef Mickey’s at the Contemporary Resort.
+Reputation: Tusker House isn’t particularly popular, probably because it’s the name doesn’t exactly scream excitement.
+Had they named this “Mickey’s Jungle Safari Breakfast,” it would probably be sold out just like Chef Mickey’s at the Contemporary Resort.
 You can take advantage of this though, because the food and service at Tusker are among the best of any buffet at Disney.
 It’s also a bit quieter and there’s more space at the buffet lines and around the tables than at some of the other buffets.
 Dinner is usually deserted.
 Overall, Tusker House is a great buffet at any time of day and you should be able to get a reservation without much trouble.